Ringleader in Dutch art theft claims he had inside help

 Two other defendants were expected to testify later while a sixth remains at large and is being tried in absentia.

-On Tuesday, defence lawyer Catalin Dancu told reporters during a break in proceedings his client said he had inside help in the heist.
+On Tuesday, defense lawyer Catalin Dancu told reporters during a break in proceedings his client said he had inside help in the heist.

 "That person helped them so that the one open door was the way in to the museum," he said.